-(c) A credit for gift taxes and for property previously taxed inures to the proportionate benefit of those persons to whom the federal estate tax is apportioned.
-A credit for estate taxes inures to the benefit of the persons interested in the gross estate, except that to the extent that the estate tax was paid by the recipient of the property on which the estate tax was imposed, that portion of the credit inures to the benefit of that recipient.
+- (c) A credit for gift taxes and for property previously taxed inures to the proportionate benefit of all persons to whom the estate tax is apportioned. - (d) A credit for state or foreign estate taxes inures to the proportionate benefit of all persons to whom the estate tax is apportioned, except that to the extent that the state or foreign estate tax was paid by the recipient of, or charged against, the property on which the state or foreign estate tax was imposed, that portion of the credit inures to the benefit of that recipient.

-[COMMENT: The reference to credits for estate taxes is to a credit for foreign and state estate taxes.
-A recipient of property which incurred a foreign or state estate tax may have paid that tax by virtue of the amount's being paid out of the property passing to that person.
-The only state estate tax that is payable out of the interest in property the transfer of which caused the imposition of that tax is an inheritance tax.
-An inheritance tax will reduce the amount that the recipient of that property will receive, but it will not reduce the value of the recipient's interest in the gross estate according to the definition of "value" in the Act.
-The payment of the state estate tax is essentially a payment of a portion of the federal estate tax to the extent that a federal estate tax credit is allowed for the payment.
-Accordingly, the Act gives the recipient of the property the benefit of the federal estate tax credit for the inheritance tax that the recipient effectively paid.]
+A recipient of property which incurred a foreign or State estate tax may have paid that tax directly or may have paid it indirectly by virtue of the tax's being paid out of the property passing to that person.
+If that occurs, while the recipient's direct or indirect payment of the foreign or State tax will reduce the amount that the recipient will receive, it will not reduce the value of the recipient's interest in the apportionable estate according to the definition of "value" in the Act.
+See Section 2(8) of the Act.
+The Act therefore gives the recipient of the property the benefit of any estate tax credit that is allowed for the foreign or State tax that the recipient effectively paid.]

-- (d) If payment of any part of an estate tax is deferred because of the inclusion of a certain interest in property in the gross estate, the benefit of the deferral inures proportionately to the persons to whom the estate tax attributable to that interest is apportioned.
-Any interest payable on an extension or deferral of taxes and any tax deduction associated with the interest paid must be equitably apportioned to reflect the benefit of the extension or deferral and the burden of the interest paid. - (e) To the extent that an interest in property passing to or for the benefit of a surviving spouse, or for any charitable, religious, public, or similar purpose, would not give rise to an allowable federal estate tax deduction solely because the value passing to the recipient would be reduced by the imposition of a tax upon the interest, the estate tax may not be apportioned to the recipient of that interest.
+(e) If payment of any part of an estate tax is deferred or extended because of the inclusion in the gross estate of a certain property interest, the benefit of the deferral or extension inures proportionately to the persons to whom the estate tax attributable to that property interest is apportioned.
+Any interest charge incurred on a deferral or extension of taxes and any tax deduction associated with that interest charge must be equitably apportioned among the persons receiving the property interest.

-SECTION 7.
-APPORTIONMENT BETWEEN LIMITED AND REMAINDER INTERESTS.
+SECTION 6.
+APPORTIONMENT BETWEEN LIMITED AND OTHER INTERESTS.

-(a) In this section:
+(a) In this Section: